-The ruin of the medieval donjon on Mount Drachenfels is a landmark of Königswinter and the Siebengebirge.
+The ruin of the medieval donjon of Drachenfels Castle is a landmark of Königswinter and the Siebengebirge.
 You can go up there, and enjoy the breathtaking view across the Rhine valley.
 Today we only have the donjon and some of the inner walls left, and it is a bit difficult to imagine how it was like back then in the Middle Ages.

 Let us go back to the High Middle Ages, early Hohenstaufen era.
 The Archbishops of Cologne were powerful men.
 Here we have a special political configuration of the Holy Roman Empire: the archbishops of Cologne, Mainz and Trier were not only high ecclesiastical dignitaries, but also important political actors in the Empire.
 The acting Archbishop, Rainald von Dassel, was emperor Frederick Barbarossa’s chancellor.
 Diplomatic missions to him abroad, also to the court of Henry II Plantagenet to win him over to Barbarossa’s side against the Pope.